clvnkhr/progfun-wiki/CheatSheet.md

 }
 ```

 The good thing about Implicit Classes is it is easier to mechanically see the implementation.
 Its clear that `5.square` is converted by the compiler to `RichInt(5).square`, which is a single line.
-(However it should be said that this doesn't look like how even [Scala 2 implemented RichInt?](https://stackoverflow.com/questions/7669627/scala-source-implicit-conversion-from-int-to-richint?rq=1))
+(However this doesn't look like how even [Scala 2 implemented RichInt](https://stackoverflow.com/questions/7669627/scala-source-implicit-conversion-from-int-to-richint?rq=1))

+In Scala 3, RichInt is implemented via [implicit conversions](https://dotty.epfl.ch/docs/reference/contextual/conversions.html).

 ### Companion Objects